 4. Lactose intolerance

 Lactose intolerance is a digestive disorder in which the body is unable to break down and digest lactose.
-Lactose is a naturally occurring sugar present in milk and dairy products.
+Lactose is a naturally occurring sugar present in milk and other dairy products.

 The symptoms of lactose intolerance include: